Skip to content

 Do I need New Design if I already have a prototype?

 No. Only projects that start from a pure idea go through New Design.
-If you've already built a prototype, your conceptual work is done – your prototype is the most precise blueprint there is.
+If you've already built a prototype, your conceptual work is done – your prototype already shows concretely what your product needs to do.
 After the Analysis (Step A) you move straight into Implementation & Hardening (Step I) and skip New Design and Validation.

 Why are GDPR and EU sovereignty decided as early as New Design?